kshimasaki/Cryptocurrency-Trading-System/README.md

 # Cryptocurrency Trading System
-Cryptocurrency Trading System focused on the BTC to ETH exchange
+Cryptocurrency Trading System focused on the BTC to ETH currency pair utilizing the poloniex API wrapper

 Buy indicators:
   1. Buy when current eth sentiment is 2% higher than historical sentiment, and note current eth sentiment